Go to page content

 The Polio virus does not cause symptoms in most people.
 In some, it can lead to paralysis or death.

-Polio, also known as poliomyelitis, is a disease caused by the Polio virus.
+Polio, also known as poliomyelitis, is an infectious disease caused by the Polio virus.
 Most people experience mild or no symptoms from the infection.
 However, it can cause paralysis, muscle weakness, and even death in others.

 The three variations of the virus are known as wild Polio virus types 1, 2, and 3.
 Types 2 and 3 no longer exist while type 1 is most likely to cause paralysis.